 Running Coaches’ Corner is a weekly linkup for all things health, fitness, and of course, running.
 A few things I focus on in this blog (and linkup) are strength, nutrition, and running tips and tricks.
 But I’ve realized over the course of the blog, I’ve never really focused on the why.
 Why is running so good for us?
 Why is it important to be fit?
 And most importantly, why should we lead a healthy lifestyle?

 Many years ago, I lived the typical American lifestyle: GMO foods, fast food, and no exercise.
 I guess I could have been unhealthier, but I certainly wasn’t focused on physical fitness and long-term health.
 Of course, since then I’ve wised up quite a bit.
 I’ve been running for years, I’m a running coach, and now I’m a personal trainer.
+I know a lot more about living a healthy lifestyle thanks to blogs like The Doctor Blog (www.thedoctorblog.com) and I’ve been pretty happy with my progress.
 So it’s all worked out.
 But not all of us are leading a healthy lifestyle and I’m hoping to change that — even if it’s for just one person.